 My professional experience in this field came much later when I became an official photographer of Couples for Christ.
 CFC publishes a bi-monthly magazine called Ugnayan which has a circulation of about 50,000 copies distributed worldwide.

 In the year 2006, I tried my hands into wedding photography.
 It was a different kind of experience.
-On this field I learned how to be one with the couple in cherishing every details, every moments of their very special day.
-I feel I have to be more creative in capturing every moments and every details on this very important day for the couple.
-To give every photograph a life of its own to be cherished forever.
+On this field I learned how to be one with the couple in cherishing every details, every moments of their ve

 I researched on the new trends of photographing weddings.
 And I was surprised that it has already evolved into something more interesting unlike the ones taken 20 to 30 years ago.
 At that time, most wedding pictures are more of the portraiture genre.
 The subjects are posed and then the pictures are taken.
 Since I spent most of my photographic experience with a magazine and covering events, my interest leaned towards the photojournalism type.